 In recent years, there’s been a growing interest in making yoga accessible to everybody—thanks, in large part, to the work of Jivana Heyman, director of the Accessible Yoga Association, whose mission statement proclaims that “all people—regardless of ability or background—deserve equal access to yoga.”
 1

-Seniors often come to the practice after hearing about yoga’s numerous health benefits—including improving blood pressure, heart rate and insulin resistance 3, relieving anxiety and depression 4, easing back pain 5 , and alleviating sleep problems.
-6 And there is also a growing trend for health care providers to “prescribe” yoga as a complementary therapy to help prevent and treat a variety of medical conditions.
+Seniors often come to the practice after hearing about yoga’s numerous health benefits—including improving blood pressure, heart rate, and insulin resistance 3, relieving anxiety and depression 4, easing back pain 5, and alleviating sleep problems.
+6 there is also a growing trend for health care providers to “prescribe” yoga as a complementary therapy to help prevent and treat a variety of medical conditions.
 7

 Today our program has evolved into an annual 50-hour master training—which will be offered virtually this year—and is designed to give yoga instructors the skills and confidence to safely and effectively teach older adults.
-A prerequisite for enrollment is the completion of at least a 200-hour yoga teacher training or equivalent, and graduates have the opportunity to receive continuing education credits from the Yoga Alliance, the International Association of Yoga Therapists, and the National Board for Health & Wellness Coaching.
+Completing at least 200-hour yoga teacher training or equivalent is a prerequisite for enrollment.
+Graduates can receive continuing education credits from the Yoga Alliance, the International Association of Yoga Therapists, and the National Board for Health & Wellness Coaching.
 The course text is our book, Relax into Yoga for Seniors: A Six-Week Program for Strength, Balance, Flexibility and Pain Relief.

 Safety—the Yogic concept of “ahimsa” (non-harming)—is at the heart of our approach.
-We encourage older adults to challenge themselves but avoid strain, which can be complicated for yoga teachers trying to create classes for a population that includes such a wide array of abilities.
+We encourage older adults to challenge themselves but avoid strain, which can be complicated for yoga teachers trying to create classes for a population with many abilities.
 While some seniors are extremely fit and able to run marathons, others are quite debilitated and unable to get out of bed.
-By virtue of age alone, even the fittest and vital older adults need to keep safety in mind—especially if they are new to the yoga practice—as seniors are more likely to have a medical condition that may increase their risk of injury.
+By age alone, even the fittest and vital older adults need to keep safety in mind—especially if they are new to the yoga practice—as seniors are more likely to have a medical condition that may increase their risk of injury.

-Adding to the complexity of teaching yoga to older adults is the fact that 90 percent of seniors take at least one prescription drug, and nearly 40 percent take five or more.
-12. Several classes of medications commonly taken by seniors–including antihypertensives, antianxiety drugs, and antidepressants–are associated with an increased risk of falls.
+The complexity of teaching yoga to older adults is that 90 percent of seniors take at least one prescription drug, and nearly 40 percent take five or more.
+12. Several medications commonly taken by seniors–including antihypertensives, antianxiety drugs, and antidepressants–are associated with an increased risk of falls.
 14 The use of five or more drugs is associated with a 21 percent increase in the risk of falls.
 14

 A further complicating factor is that many older adults are out of shape.
 More than one in four American adults over age 50 do not engage in regular physical activity–a percentage that jumps to more than one in three for people 75 and older.
-15 These data also highlight the potential for harm that could occur if yoga instructors do not create a safe environment and class structure geared appropriately to older adults.
-For some older adults who are new to yoga, even seemingly simple expectations, such as changing positions from standing to lying down, may be emotionally fraught or even humiliating if they are unable to lie down on the floor and get up again easily.
+15 These data also highlight the potential for harm if yoga instructors do not create a safe environment and class structure geared appropriately to older adults.
+For some older adults who are new to yoga, even seemingly simple expectations, such as changing positions from standing to lying down, may be emotionally fraught or even humiliating if they cannot lie down on the floor and get up again easily.

-For more than a decade, we’ve been dedicated to making yoga practices available and appropriate for older adults through our Yoga for Seniors network of trained instructors and have published specifics of our evidence-informed approach in the medical journal OBM Geriatrics.
-16 Making yoga accessible to seniors involves taking into consideration the most common health challenges facing older adults – including heart disease, arthritis, osteoporosis, and hypertension.
+For over a decade, we’ve been dedicated to making yoga practices available and appropriate for older adults through our Yoga for Seniors network of trained instructors.
+We have published specifics of our evidence-informed approach in the medical journal OBM Geriatrics.
+16 Making yoga accessible to seniors involves considering older adults’ most common health challenges – heart disease, arthritis, osteoporosis, and hypertension.
 And it also acknowledges the reality that many older adults are deconditioned.
 It’s important to recognize that individual seniors may be exceptional—if a 70-year-old has practiced yoga headstands every day since childhood–that practice may be fine for that person.
 However, for most older adults, especially those new to the practice, we recommend:

-Since most older adults are unable to sit comfortably on the floor with a neutral spine, we teach seated poses in a chair—and let the chair back serve as a support when we do standing poses.
+Since most older adults cannot sit comfortably on the floor with a neutral spine, we teach seated poses in a chair—and let the chair back serve as a support when we do standing poses.

 Inverted postures may be risky for people with cardiovascular concerns.